 Sri Lanka surf

-Sri Lanka Surf – 2025 Guide to All Spots + More
+Sri Lanka Surf – 2026 Guide to All Spots + More

-There are two coastlines where you can surf: The southwest and the east.
-Each one is in season at a different time, so there’s always somewhere you can go, no matter if you land in June or December.
+Each comes into season at a different time, which means there’s always somewhere to go, no matter whether you land in June or December.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!